jeff-monteiro/jeff-monteiro/README.md

    🇧🇷 🇺🇸 <br>

-  I'm intermediate student of the English language and I'm fluent in Portuguese.
+  I'm advanced student of the English language and I'm fluent in Portuguese.